TomObungu/mathematics.md/Further Mathematics/Further Mechanics 1/2D Elastic Collisions/Tips to approach a question.md

 3. Find missing velocities by squaring the sin and cosine of the components e.g. $(1)^{2}+(2)^{2}$
 4. Find the tangent of the angles e.g. $\frac{\sin\theta}{\cos\theta}=\tan\theta$
 5. Consider the impulse of the restitution only in the perpendicular component
+	1. When doing this always consider the negative and positive signs based on the direction of travel by the vector
 6. If given half angle formula e.g. $\frac{1}{2}\alpha$ and asked to compare it with full angle $\alpha$, then remember double angle formula and write it in terms of $\frac{1}{2}\alpha$
 	1. When the angle is written in double angle form, try substituting $t=\frac{1}{2}\alpha$ and solve for t.
 	2. Once $t$ is found, solve for $\frac{1}{2}\alpha$